A geometric model for the derived category of gentle algebras: Indecomposable objects in the derived category of a graded gentle algebra

-Throughout this section let $A= KQ/I$ be a gentle algebra.
-In this section, we prove that the indecomposable objects of the bounded derived category $D^b(A-\mod)$ are in bijection, up to shift, with certain curves on the surface $S_A$.
+Throughout this section let $A= KQ/I$ be a graded gentle algebra.
+In this section, we will see that the indecomposable objects in $\Dfd A$ are in bijection, up to shift, with certain curves on the surface $S_A$.
+Here, as in other parts of the paper, the proofs are based on the triangulated category $\cT$ generated by the simple $A$-modules, using the upcoming work by Booth, Goodbody and the first author which shows that in fact $\Dfd A \simeq \cT$.
+Based on this equivalence we freely change between the two categories.